 - Due to the size of the databases and tables being queried, we could not create any covering indexes due to bloating the size of the production databases.

 Why use SQL Server on Linux?
-We’ve been using SQL Server 2017 on Linux for several projects with Getty and our benchmarks for data warehouse type queries tend to show faster performance over Windows Server with a lower price point.
+We’ve been using SQL Server 2017 on Linux for several other projects and our benchmarks for data warehouse type queries tend to show faster performance over Windows Server with a lower price point.
 As of September 2, 2019, the best price/performance TPC-H data warehouse results using SQL Server 2017 use Linux as the operating system!

 Step-by-step for getting SQL Server 2017 running on Linux with Active Directory